harmony-one/h/progress/alaina-furstenberg.md

 ---

+2025-07-01 Tue: Continuation of editing Q2 Video in Descript + the design of the thumbnail.
+Followed up with the team to update their Q2 progress with top relevant link.

+2025-06-30 Mon: Editing of Q2 Video in Descript.
+Revisions to Q2 newsletter.

+---

+2025-06-29 Sun (1.0 hr): Assisting Theo with captions/editing of Q2 video.

+2025-06-28 Sat: Progress thread.

+2025-06-27 Fri: Filming/editing of weekly progress short.
+Continued editing on Q2 newsletter.

 2025-06-26 Thu: Prepartion of Q2 newsletter, reviewing team's progress updates and piecing together the article.

 2025-06-25 Wed: [Promotion](https://x.com/harmonyprotocol/status/1938092244940321043) of FlappyH1.
 Creation of 5.country graphics in prepartion for the Q2 newsletter.